carwehlm/PARLEY/readme.md

 ---

-Alongside, we provide a PRISM model for the web-server in `./models/servers/`
+Alongside, we provide a PRISM model for the web-server in `./models/servers/` and a model for TAS in `./models/TAS/`

 Finally, we provide the code to replicate the turtlebot application in the `./turtlebot` directory alongside a dedicated README file.